You’re feeling betrayed. Someone you care about, perhaps even love has broken the bonds of trust and done something that cuts deep at your heart.

 Or maybe your partner cheats on you, a family member belittles you in front of your children, or a business partner reneges on a deal you had agreed.

 These acts are taken consciously with little consideration of how you might feel.
+They are often driven by selfishness.

 Understanding which of these is most true in your case can help you to overcome the negative emotions and move past the incident.